deanpatel2/deanpatel2.github.io/work.md

 ---

 ### Sustainable Princeton
-#### Carbon Emissions Analyst
+#### Carbon Emissions Data Analyst
 #### *April 2019 - July 2019*

 [Sustainable Princeton](https://www.sustainableprinceton.org/), is a 501(c)(3) nonprofit whose mission is to lead community change to reduce greenhouse gas emissions and strengthen climate resilience.

-**Essential task**: *Quantify and contextualize transportation emissions in Princeton, and provide facts and figures to advise on the most effective options in addressing those emissions.*
+**The mission**: *Quantify and contextualize transportation emissions in Princeton, and provide facts and figures to advise on the most effective options in addressing those emissions.*

 Accomplishments/responsibilities: